-For riders looking for Kawasaki UK dealers, here’s the news for you— the company is set to increase production of their motorcycles by opening production in India.
+Kawasaki is set to increase production of their motorcycles by opening production in India.

-Not only will the move open new doors for both Kawasaki Heavy Industries and India itself, Kawasaki UK dealers and dealers all over the world will also be welcoming dealers in Latin America and Africa, expanding the company’s export base.
+Not only will the move open new doors for both Kawasaki heavy industries and India itself, but Kawasaki dealers in the UK and dealers all over the world will also be welcoming dealers in Latin America and Africa, expanding the company’s export base.

 With its flagship model Ninja, Kawasaki Heavy Industries plan to increase production of motorbikes to up to 10,000 each year.
 A plant opened in 2017 in Maharashtra, an Indian state in the west.
 The company also plans to source its components locally.
 In addition to this, the company also plans to expand dealerships in India.
 It accounts for over 30% of the company’s global motorcycle demand.

 The company’s first plant in India measures around 10,000 square meters went live in September last year.
 However, even before the plant officially opened, the company has already commissioned Bajaj Auto for the assembly of 250cc and 650cc engine displacements.